 Also we have Wā Mīraka me Hua rākau (Milk and Fruit Time) which aims to reconnect and refuel our ākonga after Wā Tina (Lunch time) preparing them for last learning time of the day.

-This Centre is aimed to be finished and operational by July 2021.
+This Centre is aimed to be finished and operational by mid 2023.
 This Puna Reo will create a seamless transition from Early Childhood to Primary School.

 Ko au te whenua, ko te whenua ko au